Mark Porter (general practitioner)

-Mark Christopher Milson Porter, MBE (born 12 November 1962 in Ross-on-Wye, Herefordshire, England) is a GP and medical correspondent for The Times and columnist for Saga Magazine.
+Mark Christopher Milsom Porter, MBE (born 12 November 1962 in Ross-on-Wye, Herefordshire, England) is a GP and medical correspondent for The Times and columnist for Saga Magazine.

 Porter has recently retired as a partner in NHS general practice in Wotton-under-Edge in Gloucestershire and he lives in the Cotswolds with his wife Ros.
 He married Ros in July 1987 in Axbridge in Somerset.

-He is, contrary to rumour, not the cousin of Jeremy Clarkson.
+He is not, contrary to rumour, the cousin of Jeremy Clarkson.

 Education

 He grew up in Ross-on-Wye in Herefordshire, and went to the independent schools Monmouth and Wycliffe College.
 He studied at University College London and Westminster Hospital Medical School (now Imperial College School of Medicine) and graduated in 1986.

 He has been a GP since 1990 and was awarded MBE for services to medicine in 2005.
+In the early 1990s his surgery was at Locking Hill in Stroud, and he lived in Bisley, Gloucestershire from 1987.
+He then joined Culverhay Surgery in Wotton-under-Edge where he became a GP partner.